benjaminheng/knowledge-base/content/ublock-origin-filters.md

 2. **People also watch** -- Why would I care what other people are watching?
 I want to watch the thing that I've just searched for.
 3. **For you** -- You know what would be best for me right now?
 Showing me the search results for the query I just entered.

-To remove these bullshit sections:
+To remove these bullshit sections from the search results:

 ```
 www.youtube.com##ytd-shelf-renderer:has-text(/Previously watched/)